 To open the workshop, Bapak Bambang Widianto, Deputy for Human Development and Equality and Executive Secretary of TNP2K, highlighted the magnitude of diabetes in Indonesia.
 He stressed how the government cannot act alone in solving this problem.
 A solution to such complex and deeply entrenched problem, he suggested, is to build a partnership between the government, businesses, and civil society.
 This partnership model, based on collective impact, is consistent with the United Nation’s framework in achieving Sustainable Development Goals.
 It also aligns with Palladium's Positive Impact approach to create enduring social and economic value.
 During his remarks, Bapak Bambang emphasised that the partnership should be grounded on a shared vision and be both sustainable and commercially viable.

 Following the keynote, Palladium’s Global Health Director Dr. Farley Cleghorn, shared international best practice in addressing health interventions.
-According to Dr. Cleghorn, the key to successful health intervention is efficiency, or as he put it, “doing the right thing with the right dose at the right time for the right people.”
+According to Dr. Cleghorn, the key to successful health intervention is efficiency, or as he put it, 'doing the right thing with the right dose at the right time for the right people.'
 The intervention must be targeted so as to measure impact with greater accuracy.
 He also added that intervention for prevention purposes should satisfy a certain number of criteria.
-These include the simultaneous use of different classes of activities such as medical, behavioural, and structural interventions.
+These include the simultaneous use of medical, behavioural, and structural interventions or initiatives.
 In addition, interventions should operate on multiple levels of society to respond to both general population and high-risk people, and should be achieved through partnership engagement.

 Palladium’s Asia Pacific Managing Partner, Bapak Joan Cabezas, encouraged private sector participants to partake in the coalition for diabetes and hypertension prevention.
 He explained that diabetes is costing lives and compromising Indonesia’s future generation, and that a Positive Impact approach is the ideal solution to solve 21st century problems.
 Under a collective impact model, each partner brings unique and complementary capabilities to the joint design and delivery of targeted initiatives.